-where Fi is the annual fishing mortality rate and Sl is the selectivity at length l, which was defined by
+where Fi is the annual fishing mortality rate, and sl is the selectivity at length l, which was defined by

 sl=0if l<501if l≥50 …7)

 The selectivity in Eq.
 7 is a ‘knife-edge’ function of minimum legal size.